a631807682/ddltransform/README.md

 # ddltransform
-parse ddl and transform to gorm model
+Parse ddl and transform to gorm model

+## Desc
+Generate the orm model through parse sql to reduce the dependence on the environment

 ## Usage
 Use `parser` and `transformer` to generate model